-To be able to answer the broad range of pharmaco-epidemiological queries from national public health institutions, the PEPS 0 platform exploits, in secondary use, the French health cross-schemes insurance system, called SNIIRAM.
-The SNIIRAM covers most of the French population with a sliding period of 3 past years.
-The main characteristics of this data warehouse are described in [18].
-Contrary to local hospital EHR or even with other national initiatives, the SNIIRAM data warehouse covers a huge population.
+To answer the broad range of pharmaco-epidemiological queries from national public health institutions, the PEPS 0 platform exploits, in secondary use, the French health cross-schemes insurance system, called SNDS.
+The SNDS covers most of the French population with a sliding period of 3 past years.
+The main characteristics of this data warehouse are described in [31].
+Contrary to local hospital EHR or even to other national initiatives, the SNDS data warehouse covers a huge population.
 It makes possible studies on unfrequent drugs or diseases in real conditions of use.
-To tackle the volume and the diversity of the SNIIRAM data warehouse, a research program has been established to design an innovative toolbox.
-This research program is focused first on the modeling of care pathways from the SNIIRAM database and, second, on the design of tools supporting meaningful insights extraction about massive and complex care pathways by clinicians.
-In such database a care pathway is an individual sequence of drugs exposures, medical procedures and hospitalizations.
+To tackle the volume and the diversity of the SNDS data warehouse, a research program has been established to design an innovative toolbox.
+This research program is focused first on the modeling of care pathways from the SNDS database and, second, on the design of tools supporting the extraction of insights about massive and complex care pathways by clinicians.
+In such a database a care pathway is an individual sequence of drugs exposures, medical procedures and hospitalizations.